-The way I work with individuals experiencing distress around food and weight differs slightly from my usual practice, in that I integrate my counselling techniques with ideas taken from coaching and mentoring.
-I felt it was worth going into in more depth here, so you can decide whether this is an approach which might fit well with your personality, and with what you want to get out of any contact with me.
+The way I work with individuals experiencing distress around food and weight differs slightly from my usual practice.
+I felt this was worth going into in more depth here, so you can decide whether this is an approach which might fit well with your personality, and with what you want to get out of any contact with me.

 When I talk about eating disorders and distress, I mean:

 - Anorexia nervosa, a disorder in which people find it extremely difficult to eat enough to maintain a healthy weight.
 Some people with anorexia have obsessive thoughts about being overweight or needing to lose weight when others around them tell them they are already too thin.
-Others may not have body image problems, but struggle with rules around eating, with the feeling of being full, or with distressing emotions that are alleviated by restrictive eating.
+Others struggle with rules around eating, with the feeling of being full, or with distressing emotions that are alleviated by restrictive eating.